THE ARC OF NORFOLK

 402- 644-7314 402-454-3304

-The Norfolk Community Health Care Clinic helps those who are making a sincere effort to help themselves and their families maintain good health.
+The Mid Town Health Care Center helps those who are making a sincere effort to help themselves and their families maintain good health.
 The health care is provided to those who are uninsured and those who have financial and language barriers to access health care.

 NORFOLK FAMILY YMCA